Ready to turn waste into nutrient-rich soil for your plants, right at home?

 Step 10: Prepare a gardening spade or tool for mixing

-Using a tool for this purpose is a lot better than digging into rotting material with your bare hands.
+It’s better than digging into rotting material with your bare hands.
 Trust us, we know.

 Step 11: Set aside at least one potted plant